 Since the Compounding orders by RBI can be accessed at the RBI website, the Reserve Bank, in partial modification of earlier instructions issued dated May 26, 2016 states a summary information of the Compounding Orders passed on or after March 01, 2020 shall be published on the RBI’s website in the following format, instead of the entire compounding orders.

-This Circular dated Nov 17, 2020 primarily aligns the list of compoundable offences under FEMA with the Newly brought in NDI Regulations in supersession of FEMA 20R and the format for Compounding Order at RBI’s site shall be more user friendly, with ease of access to all the stakeholders.
+This Circular dated Nov 17, 2020 primarily aligns the list of compoundable offences under FEMA with the Newly brought in NDI Regulations in supersession of FEMA 20R and the format for Compounding Order at RBI’s site shall be more user friendly, with ease of access to all the stakeholders in Fema Compliance tracking.

 For further details, please refer to following links:

-PDF version of the blog is attached.
-Compounding of Offence Under Fema
+PDF version is attached: Compounding of Offence Under Fema